eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

          3: ireturn
 }
 ```
-For now, you do not need to understand this code.
-We see that there are 3 methods defined in the `Test` class:
+For now, you do not need to understand this bytecode in detail.
+On a high level, we see that there are 3 methods defined in the `Test` class:
 - `<init>`: This is the code of the default constructor, which calls the super-class `Object` constructor.
+Note that javac automatically added the default constructor for us even though we did not explicitly specify it.
-- `main`:  We see some `invokevirtual` for `println`, an `invokestatic` for `test`, and a `goto 10` for the loop backedge.
+- `main`:  We see some `invokevirtual` for `println`, an `invokestatic` for `test`, and a `goto 10` at byte index 28 for the loop backedge.
 - `test`: The two `int` arguments are put into locals `0` and `1`.
 The `iload_0` and `iload_1` take those arguments from the locals, and push them onto the stack. `iadd` takes the two values from the stack, and puts their addition back on the stack. `ireturn` pops that value off the stack again, and returns it.

 If you are interested to learn more about Java Bytecode:
 - [Java Bytecode (Wikipedia)](https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions): helpful reference for all the bytecodes.
 - [asmtools](https://github.com/openjdk/asmtools): tool to assemble / disassemble class-files.
 When I am working on a bug where I am only provided a class-file, I often inspect the class-file with `jdis`, modify it, and compile it again with `jasm`.
 That way I can often even reconstruct the reproducer with Java code eventually.

 Note 1: When we directly execute the `Test.java`, the JVM implicitly compiles the file to bytecode first, and directly executes that class-file.
-[This only works since JDK11](https://dev.java/learn/single-file-program/).
+[This only works since JDK 11](https://dev.java/learn/single-file-program/).

-Note 2: `.jar` files are simply a zip-directory of various `.class` files.
+Note 2: `.jar` files are simply zip-directories of various `.class` files.

 **Types of JDK Builds**

-Simplifying, there are 3 types of builds:
+The three most commonly involved build types in my daily work are:
 - product: fast, but harder to debug with.
+This is the build for Java users.
 Does not execute any asserts in the C++ VM code.
+We regularly add additional verification code in the form of assertions when changing or adding new VM code.
+These help to catch problems earlier.
+But they can slow down the execution of a Java program significantly.
+Therefore, we drop the assertion code in product builds for maximal performance.
 - (fast)debug: runs slower than product, but executes asserts, and allows debug VM flags.
-- slowdebug: runs slower than fastdebug, but has more symbols available which enables a better debugging esperience with GDB / RR.
+- slowdebug: runs slower than fastdebug.
+The C++ compiler runs with fewer optimizations, which makes it slower but it means that the VM has more symbols available, all variables are accessible, no inlining, etc., which enables a better debugging esperience with GDB / RR.

 The difference in these builds is mainly differing GCC optimization levels.
 And debug builds have some extra debugging flags available.
+And only debug builds execute asserts (i.e. additional verification).

 I tend to work with fastdebug by default, but then switch to slowdebug if GDB / RR behave in unexpected ways (e.g. if they do not break at the expected line).

 **VM CompileCommand printcompilation**

-Let us now continue with the example, and inspect which methods are compiled:
+Let us now continue with the example, and inspect which methods are compiled.
+This can be done by using a special `CompileCommand` flag that defines various additional compiler control options. `printcompilation` is one of them which prints compiled methods (for more details about `CompileCommand` use `java -XX:CompileCommand=help --version`).

 ```
 $ java -XX:CompileCommand=printcompilation,*::* Test.java